George Young, Lord Young: Life

 He was born in Dumfries and educated locally before being sent to the University of Edinburgh to study law.
 He became a member of the Faculty of Advocates in 1840 and was also called to the English bar.
 He held the judicial offices of Sheriff of Inverness in 1853–1860 and Haddington and Berwick in 1860–1862.

 He was appointed Solicitor General for Scotland in 1862–1866 and 1868–1869.
 He was appointed Lord Advocate in 1869, the most senior legal position in Scotland, and technically a governmental post.
 This role is primarily one of law-making.

 He represented Wigtown Burghs in 1865–1874, until he lost an election.
 After an election petition, that election was declared void and the seat awarded to Young on 28 May 1874.
 However, in June 1874, he was appointed a Judge of the Court of Session and left Parliament.

 On 3 March 1874 he was created a Senator of the College of Justice with the title Lord Young.
 He served until 1905.

 He lived his final years at 28 Moray Place on the prestigious Moray Estate in western Edinburgh.

-He is buried with his wife Janet Bell (d.
+Young is buried with his wife Janet Bell (d.
 1901), daughter of George Graham Bell, near the south-west corner of St John's churchyard in Edinburgh.
-Given his wealth and power it is a very humble grave.